vlaaad/vlaaad.github.io/reveal.md

        (rx/as hash
          (rx/raw-string (format "0x%x" hash) {:fill :scalar}))))
    ```
-- `(stream-as-is sf)` makes sf _value_ streamable as itself.
-Streaming functions are ordinary functions that use demunged class name as a formatted representation, and when sf is submitted to Reveal, it will use this default formatting too.
-There are situations where you might want to just stream some formatted forms to Reveal (e.g. results of custom actions), and this is the way to do it.
 - `(override-style sf f args*)` transforms the text style of another sf, useful in cases where you might want to mark entire objects and their constituents differently (e.g. styling semantically "ignored" objects as grey).

 ## Actions